Create a Website Account - Manage notification subscriptions, save form progress and more.

 Show All Answers

-For specific questions about the program or application process, please contact Debora Lewis at 303-663-6110.
+Volunteers must complete a 40-hour training program (various programs held throughout the year).
+This program assists victims of crime by providing immediate crisis interventions, referrals and follow-up support.
+Volunteer staff works directly with Castle Rock Police officers and investigators.
+For specific questions about the program or application process, please contact the Victim Assistance Coordinator at 303-663-6110.
 You may also follow the link below for more information about this program.
-Victim Advocate information

 The Police Department no longer provides fingerprinting services in response to Senate Bill 17-189.
-For additional information on where you can obtain applicant fingerprint services, visit the Colorado Bureau of Investigation’s website.
+For additional information on where you can obtain applicant fingerprint services, visit the Colorado Bureau of Investigation.

 At this time, the Town of Castle Rock does not require a permit for home security systems.